-If that's a concern for me, then why am I not worried about using plastic bags in a sous vide cooker?
+If that's a concern, then why should you not be worried about using plastic bags in a sous vide cooker?
 Here's why: all sous vide is done at temperatures below boiling, and boiling temp (212F/100C) is the temp at which plastics will start to break down.
 Also, all sous vide bags--at least from reputable manufacturers--are BPA-free, and won't break down at sous vide cooking temperatures.

 This includes vacuum sealer bags and zip-type food storage bags: both are BPA-free and both are considered safe for sous vide use.

 Here's a great web site with a short video about sous vide and plastics.
 This is a medical site, and it also goes into some detail about different types of plastics and what to know about them.
 This is from 2012, so it's a few years old, but still very good information.